 Stop using fertilizer during winter or if your Monstera ‘Peru’ isn’t growing well.
 It won’t be able to use the nutrients you provide, allowing them to damage the roots.

 Propagating your Monster ‘Peru’ really couldn’t be easier.
-As mentioned, this is a vining plant, and you can snip a vine at any point using clean scissors to take a cutting.
+You can simply snip a vine at any point using clean scissors to take a cutting.
 As long as it has a node (and preferably a leaf or two), it’ll regrow.

 Cuttings can be placed in water to root, or you can plant them directly in soil.
 If you go for the latter option, it helps to dip the cutting in rooting hormone and to place it in a propagator or just a clear plastic bag.
 The increased humidity and warmth work well to stimulate rooting.